jj1bdx/bdxlog/README.md

 # bdxlog

-UNIX-based ham radio station logging system for JJ1BDX
+Ham radio station logging system for JJ1BDX (all based on CUI, running on FreeBSD)

 ## requirements

+FreeBSD Port utilities as:

+* Perl 5.18.2
 * Python 2.7.x
 * SQLite 3